 How is my Council Tax spent?

-We keep about one tenth of the total Council Tax collected, spending this on local services, such as:
+We keep about one tenth of the total Council Tax collected, spending this on local services.

 - weekly rubbish and recycling services